GENERATION 2025

 Combined cycle: Includes operation in open-cycle mode.
 The Canary Islands electricity system uses diesel as its main fuel.

-In terms of electricity generation by type of energy in the national electricity system, renewable energies increased their electricity generation by 10.3% in 2024, achieving a record high of 148,999 GWh.
-This increase is mainly attributable to increased hydro and solar photovoltaic electricity generation, which grew by 35.5% and 18.9%, respectively.
-During 2024, the share of renewable electricity generation in the national mix was predominant for the first time in history, with a share of 56.8%, compared to 51.2% in 2023.
-Conversely, the share of non-renewable energy sources went down to 43.2% (48.8% in 2023).
+In terms of electricity generation by type of energy in the national electricity system, renewable energies increased their electricity generation by 1.3% in 2025, achieving a record high of 150,988 GWh.
+This increase is mainly attributable to increased solar photovoltaic electricity generation and other renewables, which grew by 12.5% and 5.6%, respectively.
+During 2025, the share of renewable electricity generation in the national mix was predominant for the third time in history, with a share of 55.5%, compared to 56.8% in 2024.
+By contrast, non-renewable energies accounted for 44.5% of the total (43.2% in 2024).

 Evolution of renewable and non-renewable generation